-Chairman and Chief Executive Officer, Smith Graham & Co., and former lead independent director of Cooper Industries plc
+Chairman and Chief Executive Officer, Smith Graham & Co.

-Gerald B. Smith was a director of Cooper Industries plc from 2000 until 2012 and served as lead independent director of Cooper Industries plc since 2007.
+Gerald B. Smith was a director of Cooper Industries plc from 2000 until 2012 and served as lead independent director of Cooper Industries plc from 2007 to 2012.
 Mr. Smith joined the Board effective upon the close of the Cooper acquisition.
 He is Chairman and Chief Executive Officer of Smith Graham & Co., an investment management firm that he founded in 1990.
 Prior to launching Smith Graham, he served as Senior Vice President and Director of Fixed Income for Underwood Neuhaus & Company.
 He is a member of the Board of Trustees and chair of the Investment Oversight Committee for The Charles Schwab Family of Funds.
 Mr. Smith also serves as a director and chair of the Investment Committee of the New York Life Insurance Company.
-In the past five years, Mr. Smith was a director of ONEOK Inc. and ONEOK Partners MLP.
-He serves as Chairman of the Texas Southern University Foundation and a director of the Federal Reserve Bank of Dallas.
-He is a former director of the Federal Reserve Bank of Dallas.
-Houston branch.
+He serves as Chairman of the Texas Southern University Foundation and a director of the Federal Reserve Bank of Dallas, Houston branch.

 Director Qualifications: Mr. Smith has expertise in finance, portfolio management and marketing through executive positions in the financial services industry, including being founder, Chairman and Chief Executive Officer of Smith Graham & Co.
 His experience as a director of companies in the oil and gas and energy services businesses has provided him with valuable insight into markets in which Eaton also participates.
-Mr. Smith's experience as lead independent director of Cooper Industries plc has benefited the process of integrating Cooper into Eaton.
+Mr. Smith's past experience as lead independent director of Cooper provides ongoing institutional knowledge of legacy Cooper businesses and has benefited the process of integrating Cooper into Eaton.
 His experience and expertise provide him valuable insight on financial, operational and strategic matters in his role as Chair of the Audit Committee.